Registry & biobank research

 Personal information on biobank donors in the register or in another form is not considered a part of the biobank itself.
 This information falls instead under the GDPR as well as other legislation regarding personal information and health-related data in the healthcare area.
 Note that genomic data now explicitly is considered sensitive and that sharing identifiable genomic data is a form of processing personal data, and as such would fall within the scope of data protection laws.

 The Swedish regulations are descibed here by Biobank Sweden.

 In 2003, the International Bioethics Committee (UNESCO) effected an International Declaration on Human Genetic Data.
 Then there is the Declaration of Taipei on Ethical Considerations regarding Health Databases and Biobanks by the World Medical Association.
 Further we have Guidelines on Human Biobanks and Genetic Research Databases by the OECD.
-WHO has issued an Guideline for obtaining informed consent for the procurement and use of human tissues, cells and fluids in research.
 In the International Ethical Guidelines for Health-related Research Involving Humans, by CIOMS, requirements for informed consent in epidemiological studies on biobank samples are discussed.